-But this is a site that claims to be against the top 10 list methodolgy:
+But this is a site that claims to be against the top 10 list methodology:

 “Unlike some dubious “top 10 hosting sites” that promote web hosts based on affiliate commissions, our fair and honest ranking system helps visitors find the real top web hosting companies.“

-So in short trust this site of mine not my other site?
+So, in short, trust this site of mine, not my other site?
 Hostaz.com is one of those sites driven by affiliate commissions.
-Both Webhostingstuff.com and Hostaz.com are owned by Michael Low.
+Interestingly both Webhostingstuff.com and Hostaz.com are owned by Michael Low.

-The answer to that is yes, and I will be pointing the proof in my April 2011 review of which host of the 25 had 2 negative reviews deleted driving its two out of five star rating to a three out of five star rating.
-Which means I need to start copying feed back of customers which you will see starting this month with my monthly reviews of WHS.
+The answer to that is yes.
+I will be pointing the proof in my April 2011 review of which host of the 25 had 2 negative reviews deleted, driving its two out of five-star rating to a three out of five-star rating.
+This means I need to start copying feedback of customers, which you will see starting this month with my monthly reviews of WHS.